Karat 36 v.1

 The system for the Karat 36 works as follows.
 Essentially, the first two letters represent batches of 500 cameras, where the first letter changed each time the second letter had gone through the whole alphabet (except the letter J, which was not used).
-The first letter 'counted' down from Z, and the second letter went up from A. The four-digit numbers simply counted upwards and would restart at 1000 after reaching 9999.
-It appears the first body nr. was ZA 1500 (unless anyone finds a Karat 36 with a serial number between ZA 1000 and ZA 1500, in which case, please let me know!).
-This number would go up sequentially (ZA 1501, etc) until ZA 1999, after which it continued with ZB 2000.
-Then we'd get ZB 2001, go up till ZB 2499, and then we'd continue with ZC 2500.
-Continuing this system we eventually get to ZR 9999, after which the cycle goes on to ZS 1000.
-We'll reach ZZ 4999 at some point, after which we continue with YA 5000 (note that ZZ is not the earliest Karat 36, it is ZA instead).
-This system keeps repeating until after about 92,000 cameras we reach SK 5000, which is the last of the Karat 36 range.
-The Karat IV continued this system, until at some point, it no longer did!
+The first letter 'counted' down from Z, and the second letter went up from A. The four-digit numbers simply counted upwards and would restart at 1001 after reaching 10,000.
+It appears the first body nr. was ZA 1701 (following a small batch of protoype cameras starting with KS 1501).
+This number would go up sequentially until ZA 2000, after which it continued with ZB 2001.
+Then we'd go up till ZB 2500 and continue with ZC 2501.
+Continuing this system we eventually get to ZR 10000, after which the cycle goes on to ZS 1001.
+We'll reach ZZ 5000 at some point, after which we continue with YA 5001 (so note that ZZ is not the earliest Karat 36, it is ZA instead).
+This system keeps repeating until after about 92,000 cameras we reach SK 5200, which is the last of the Karat 36 range.
+The Karat IV continued this system, starting at SL 6000, until at some point it no longer did!
 But that's for the Karat IV page.

 Agfa Karat 36 production date estimates.
 The body serial nrs. are on the vertical axis, the date on the horizontal axis.
 The thick blue line gives the production date estimate, based on the lens dates and the logic that a camera must be somewhat younger than the production date of its lens.
 With thanks to David Jentz from the Historical Society for Retina Cameras for providing Schneider and Rodenstock production dates.